csabapalfi/release-it/_posts/2012-08-25-capacity_antipatterns.md

 ## Overstaying Sessions
  * Keep sessions in memory for as short a time as reasonable
- * Remember that users don’t understand sessions
+ * Remember that users don't understand sessions
  * Kepp keys not whole objects

 ## Wasting bandwith with bad UI practices